-November 15: The application forms go live!
-You can begin to draft your online application.
+November 15: The registration portal and application forms go live!
+After registering, you can begin to draft your online application.

 March to June: All applications will be reviewed during this time, a determination will be made as to the winners, and all applicants will be notified whether or not they have received a scholarship.